Welcome to Bosman Hermanus.

 PICNIC BASKETS AND MENU COSTS

-While this offering is more ‘glamping’ than camping with bespoke crockery, vintage glass jars and comfortable canvas chairs, it is here where you can sample our wines and enjoy a picnic of seasonal, local fare either indoors, under the tree or on the inviting deck.
+While this offering is more ‘glamping’ than camping with bespoke crockery, vintage glass jars and comfortable canvas chairs, it is here where you can sample our wines and enjoy a picnic of seasonal, local fare either indoors, under the tree or on the inviting verandah.

 The classic wicker picnic baskets contain only fresh, artisanal products, all sourced locally and served with fresh bread and chilled wine, of course.
 Cured meats, handcrafted cheeses, ocean fresh oysters and bubbly are all on the menu!